Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 Why it works for large teams:

 The differentiator: Most knowledge bases require context switching.
-Guru’s browser extension and integrations bring verified knowledge into your current tool.
-When a sales rep is in Salesforce, pricing info appears without opening another tab.
+Guru’s browser extension brings verified knowledge into your current tool - when a rep is in Salesforce, pricing info appears without opening a tab.

-Pricing: $25/user/month annual (10-seat minimum), custom Enterprise pricing for larger deployments.
+Pricing: $25 per user/month annual (10-seat minimum), custom Enterprise pricing for larger deployments.

 1. Confluence - Best for Atlassian Ecosystem Teams

 If your team already uses Jira, Confluence is the natural knowledge management choice.
-Atlassian Intelligence (available on Premium plan) adds AI-powered content generation, summarization, and Q&A search.
+Atlassian Intelligence (on the Premium plan) adds AI-powered content generation, summarization, and Q&A search.

 Strengths: